-- 1. Academic dishonesty - 2.
-Failure to remove a "conditional status" within one academic year will result in prevention from further participation in the program. - 3.
-Failure to complete the program in the allotted time.
+- 1. Academic dishonesty - Failure to complete the program in the allotted time.
 Students are allowed six years to complete the course of study.
-The six years is calculated from the first July semester matriculation and terminates on the last regular business day of June of the sixth year. - 4.
-Failure to maintain continuous enrollment in the summer, fall, and spring semesters each year and pay the required fees will result in prevention from further participation in the program. - 5.
+The six years is calculated from the first July semester matriculation and terminates on the last regular business day of June of the sixth year. - 3.
+Failure to maintain continuous enrollment in the summer, fall, and spring semesters each year and pay the required fees will result in prevention from further participation in the program. - 4.
 While it is possible for a student to earn a "C" in the Ph.D. program, he or she must maintain a grade point average of 3.25 in order to sit for both the Research and Statistics (2nd year) and the Seminar Content and Bibliography (3rd year) Comprehensive Examinations.
 Failure to maintain the required minimal grade point will constitute a basis for dismissal from the program.